Paying for paradise? Hawaii mulls fees for ecotourism crush

 HONOLULU -- Repairing coral reefs after boats run aground.
 Shielding native forest trees from a killer fungus outbreak.
 Patrolling waters for swimmers harassing dolphins and turtles.

 Taking care of Hawaii's unique natural environment takes time, people and money.
-Now Hawaii wants tourists to help pay for it, especially because growing numbers are traveling to the islands to enjoy the beauty of its outdoors — including some lured by dramatic vistas they've seen on social media.
+Now Hawaii wants tourists to help pay for it, especially because growing numbers are traveling to the islands to enjoy the beauty of its outdoors — including some lured by dramatic vistas they have seen on social media.

 Hawaii lawmakers are considering legislation that would require tourists to pay for a yearlong license or pass to visit state parks and trails.
-They're still debating how much they would charge.
+They are still debating how much they would charge.

 The governor campaigned last year on a platform of having all tourists pay a $50 fee to enter the state.
 Legislators think this would violate U.S. constitutional protections for free travel and have promoted their parks and trails approach instead.
 Either policy would be a first of its kind for any U.S. state.